tritondigital/ssl-phpredis/README.markdown

 NOTE: This fork is no longer being maintained.
 For updates, including an in-progress update of 2.6 please see https://github.com/bbroerman30/ssl-phpredis

+Additionally, For this plugin to work properly with SSL, it requires an update to PHP.
+The changes are hosted here: https://github.com/bbroerman30/php-src

 Installing/Configuring
 ======================